 Women outshine men in NCAA final TV viewership

-The men’s Connecticut vs. Purdue game Monday had 4 million fewer viewers, with 14.8 million, Nielsen said.
+The men’s UConn vs. Purdue game on Monday had 4 million fewer viewers, with 14.8 million, Nielsen said.

 In the men’s final, defending champs UConn became the first team since 2007 to win back-to-back national titles, beating Purdue on Monday 75-60.